nic-dgl104-winter-2022/class-textbook/ch1/README.md

 <br>

-You've found Chapter 1 of our textbook on App Development!
-Here, you can learn about crucial topics in development, such as [Style Guides](/ch1/Style%20Guide/README.md), [Naming Conventions](/ch1/Naming%20Conventions/README.md), and [Documentation](/ch1/Documentation/README.md).
-You'll also find sections talking about [Version Control and GitHub](/ch1/Version%20Control/README.md), and [Program Structure](/ch1/Program%20Structure/README.md).
+Welcome to Chapter 1!
+Here, you can learn about crucial foundational topics in app development, such as [Style Guides](/ch1/Style%20Guide/README.md), [Naming Conventions](/ch1/Naming%20Conventions/README.md), and [Documentation](/ch1/Documentation/README.md).
+You'll also find sections about [Version Control](/ch1/Version%20Control/README.md) and [Program Structure](/ch1/Program%20Structure/README.md).

-After making it through the content in this chapter, you will have a great foundation to start your journey into App Development, and you'll be prepared to build on that foundation while tackling more difficult topics in [Chapter 2](/ch2/README.md).
+After finishing the content in this chapter, you can expect to have a great foundation to start your journey into App Development.
+You'll also be prepared to build on that foundation while tackling more difficult topics in [Chapter 2](/ch2/README.md) and beyond.
 Good luck, and have fun!